valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 #### Advanced Excel Skill: XLOOKUP

 We also want to know what % of applicants that were "Assigned Cohort" in the [Tech-Moms Application Data](https://docs.google.com/spreadsheets/d/1BhskpHGoHSl2fuXY3qjnqSpgI2imWB2Ng7OYP-pWslI/edit?usp=sharing) filled out a survey.
 Using the Contact ID column in each table to "join" the tables together and find out if the student completed the survey or not.
 Write down the tasks below you would need to do to find this out.

+Per ChatGPT, here's how you'd do it:

+In the Students table, create a new column called SurveyStatus.
+- Use this formula to check if the Contact ID in the Students table exists in the Survey table:
+\
+=IF(ISNA(XLOOKUP(A2, *table name*!A:A, *table name*!A:A, NA())), "Not Completed", "Completed")
+\
+Explanation:
+- A2: The Contact ID in the Students table (assuming this is in column A).
+- *table name*!A:A: The range where Contact ID is located in the *table name* table.
+- NA(): If XLOOKUP doesn't find the Contact ID in the *table name* table, it will return #N/A, and ISNA will handle this by returning TRUE.
+- ISNA(...): If XLOOKUP returns #N/A (meaning no match), the result will be "Not Completed".
+If there's a match (meaning the Contact ID is found in the *table name* table), it will return "Completed".
+- Drag the formula down for all rows in the SurveyStatus column.

 ### Step Four: Create Charts & Build a Dashboard